Is Malaysia a net exporter or importer of oil?

-While we have already become net importers of crude oil since 2011, we continue to be net exporters of LNG products.
-Only when taken together with LNG can we say Malaysia is a net exporter of oil and gas.
+While we’ve already become net importers of crude oil since 2011, we continue to be net exporters of LNG products.
+Only when both are taken together can we really say that Malaysia is a net exporter of oil and gas.

 But how important is oil and gas to Malaysia anyway?

-The explanation is simple.
-Revenues from other economic sectors have been growing faster than the oil sector.
-In effect, government revenue streams have gradually been diversifying away from oil.
+The explanation is quite simple: Revenues from other economic sectors have been growing faster than the oil sector.
+So it’s safe to say that the government’s revenue streams have gradually been diversifying away from depending on mainly oil.

-But 30% of revenue and 10% of GDP is still a significant amount no matter how you look at it.
-Are these now at risk?
+But 30% of revenue and 10% of GDP is still a significant amount, no matter how you look at it.
+Are these now all at risk?

-The short answer is: Yes.
-It’s only natural that a shrinking oil and gas sector will negatively impact the overall size of Malaysia’s economy.
+It’s natural lah that a shrinking oil and gas sector will have a negative impact on the Malaysian economy overall.
 But the effects will not be felt equally.
-The brunt of the loss would be absorbed by the oil and gas sector itself.
-If we are being honest, it’s not the end of the world for them.
-It just means that years of extra-normal profits returns to being more... normal.
+A majority of the loss would be absorbed by the oil and gas sector itself.
+If we’re to be completely honest, it’s NOT the end of the world for them.
+It just means that years of abnormally high profits return to being more... normal.

 For the rest of the economy, the negative effect transfer would come muted and delayed.
-These secondary effects will manifest in things such as lower government spending, and everyone (the economy) generally having less money to fling around.
+These secondary effects will show itself in things such as reduced government spending, and everyone (the economy) generally having less money to fling around.

-Firstly, LNG prices while also weaker, have not dropped as drastically as crude oil prices.
-Secondly, sales of oil and gas products from Malaysia are slightly cushioned by the USD strengthening against the Ringgit.
+Firstly, LNG prices (while also weaker) have not dropped as drastically as crude oil prices.
+Secondly, the sales of oil and gas products from Malaysia are slightly cushioned by the USD strengthening against the Ringgit.
 (We’ve touched on how this works in a previous article).

 Additionally, there is further cushioning in the form of expenditure saved by the removal of fuel subsidies.
 This alone will save the government at least RM21bil in expenditure, which makes up about a third of our oil revenues anyway.

 One of the things to understand is that the country does not equal the government, and the government does not equal the country.
-Even though government revenues suffer when oil prices are low, as a net oil importer, the balance of trade actually moves in Malaysia’s favour.
+Even though government revenues suffer when oil prices are low, as we are a net oil importer, the balance of trade would actually move in Malaysia’s favour.

 But don’t forget that Malaysia is now a net importer of crude oil.
 We buy more than we sell!
-So it makes sense that we as a country (the collective of people and entities that make Malaysia) stand to save more money than the amount we will forego with lower crude oil prices anyway!
-How awesome is that?
+So it makes sense that we (as a country) stand to save more money than the amount we’ll have to let go, with the lower crude oil prices anyway.

-As net gas exporters, so long as the prices of LNG do not fall too drastically (it could), the balance of trade should remain in our favour.
+As net gas exporters, so long as the prices of LNG do not fall too drastically, the balance of trade should remain in our favour.

 So what does it mean for you and me?

-When input costs (cost price) are low, savings should cascade down into the rest of the economy in the form of cheaper prices.
+When the cost price is low, savings should rain down into the rest of the economy in the form of cheaper prices.
 Overall, with oil prices low, inflation should be kept in check.
 In fact, we are already seeing the direct effects of cheaper gas at our petrol pumps.
 Yay!

-But wait some say.
-Not good enough.
-The last time oil prices increased, so did the price of many other consumer goods.
-So shouldn’t we expect to see a similar drop in consumer good prices across the board too?
+“Eh wait, where got enough?” we hear some of you say.
+The last time oil prices increased, so did the prices of many other consumer goods.
+So shouldn’t we expect to see a similar drop in the prices of consumer goods across the board too?
+Nope.

-Unfortunately, many consumer goods prices are sticky upwards.
+Unfortunately, the prices of many consumer goods are considered “sticky upwards”.
 Meaning that once they go up, it takes a whole lot more for it to come down.
-Naturally, someone in the value chain of goods would be taking this opportunity to pad profit margins.
+Naturally, someone (if not everyone) in the value chain of goods would be taking this opportunity to gain higher profit margins.
 But before you get all hot and righteous about it, did you know most of us are also guilty of the same thing?

 Think about it.
 Labour is part of the input costs of producing goods and services.
 And since salaries are generally adjusted according to the inflation rates, when was the last time you accepted a salary adjustment downwards when oil prices came down?
-You’d probably throw a fit.
+You’d probably have a massive meltdown.